NewsPolitics

 The litigation, filed by Utah Physicians for a Healthy Environment and the Center for Biological Diversity on Thursday morning, alleges that the inland port authority has an "unconstitutionally formed board under the control of the Utah legislature" usurping Governor Spencer Cox's role to make appointments and execute the law under the power of the executive branch.

 "The constitutional violation undermines the electorate’s ability to hold state officials accountable.
-UIPA’s decision to approve the development of a project area has severe consequences on local communities, which face an entirely new reality in the wake of concentrated industrial development on lands that are often wetlands, currently used for agriculture, or open space," Michelle White, the plaintiff's attorney, wrote.
+UIPA’s decision to approve the development of a project area has severe consequences on local communities, which face an entirely new reality in the wake of concentrated industrial development on lands that are often wetlands, currently used for agriculture, or open space," Michelle White, the plaintiff's attorney, wrote in the lawsuit.

 "Families that moved to these typically rural areas, specifically seeking peace and quiet, have had their lives upended by the rush to develop project areas.
 Once a project area is created, UIPA funnels significant taxpayer resources to the development of the area.
 But the public cannot hold any official accountable for these actions, because the majority of the UIPA voting board members are appointed by the House speaker and Senate president."